-Description: PAQ is a paid, full-time, 2 to 3-year training program for graduates interested in Science and

-Engineering, Financial Management, Cyber/IT, Civil Engineering, Intel, and more.
+Description: PAQ is a paid, full-time, 2 to 3-year training program for graduates interested in Science and Engineering, Financial Management, Cyber/IT, Civil Engineering, Intel, and more.
 Your training includes promotions and yearly salary increases based on performance and supervisor approval.
-Upon successful completion of the training plan, you will be offered a permanent position at to enroll in AFCS' PAQ or COP Program.
+Upon successful completion of the training plan, you will be offered a permanent position at AFCS, making it the perfect vehicle to launch the career you have worked so hard for.
+Eligibility/Target Audience: If you have graduated with a bachelor's or master's within the last two years, you may be eligible to enroll in AFCS' PAQ or COP Program.
 Those with a master's or bachelor's degree and real-world experience may qualify for higher-level opportunities.
+Link for more info: https://afciviliancareers.com/recentgraduates/